imnawar/COVID-19_Vaccines_Tweets/Proposal/README.md

 ## Dataset
 To achieve the goal of this study the dataset **COVID-19 All Vaccines Tweets** will be used.
-This dataset can be found [here](https://www.kaggle.com/gpreda/all-covid19-vaccines-tweets) at Kaggle.
+This dataset can be found at [Kaggle](https://www.kaggle.com/gpreda/all-covid19-vaccines-tweets).

 This dataset contains tweets for the follwing vaccines: